aditya123473892/wagtail/Roadmap.md

     - Listing end points will support filtering, ordering and pagination.
     - Caching and cache invalidation
 * [ ] Private pages based on user accounts
-* [ ] Better documentation: simple setup guides for all levels of user, a manual for editors and administrators, in-depth intstructions for Django developers.
+* [x] Better documentation: simple setup guides for all levels of user, a manual for editors and administrators, in-depth intstructions for Django developers.
 * [ ] Simple inline stats
 * [ ] [Collections](https://github.com/torchbox/wagtail/wiki/Collections-pre-RFC)
+* [ ] More modular admin views